 If the landlord chooses to evict you, they can go directly to court.
 They don't have to give you any notice because your lease already told you when your right to stay in the apartment expired.

 So if you are not renewing your lease and your lease does not say anything about giving notice to your landlord, you do not have to tell your landlord anything.
 You can just move out.
 However, in order to avoid problems, you should try to give your landlord at least 30 days notice before the lease expires if you are not renewing.

 Some leases require that you tell your landlord whether you’re going to renew.
 Obviously, you should comply with your lease if it says this.

-Local ordinances may also impose requirements.
+Local law may also impose requirements.
 Urbana requires tenants with month-to-month leases to give a full month’s notice that they are not renewing.
 Actually, that’s what any month-to-month tenant is required to do.
 That gives the landlord one last month of paid-up rent to find a new tenant.

 Urbana also requires landlords to give tenants at least 30 days notice if any lease won’t be renewed.
 Otherwise, lease renewals are subject to negotiation.
 As noted above, leases usually do not renew automatically.
 If your lease does not automatically renew, and neither your lease nor a local ordinance requires some advance notice about renewal, you’re on your own.